 Real communication begins when we listen to learn, not to agree or disagree.
 Expansion is love.
 If you look past your own work, products and profits to grow a healthy communal dynamic, then you are now creating healthy economies.
 And you will be carried with many countless returns.

-The author of *GIVEN,* the Lunar Strategy Atlas, Maya teaches Bright Livelihood for entrepreneurs and Spirit Strategy for leadership executives.
 A homebirthing, urban-steading mother of four life-learners, she encourages community exchange, deep-rooted support systems, and focus on flowing resources.
 Her fresh paradigm of lifecycles over lifestyle deepens our dialogue with the Eternal, creating impact, results, velocity and profit, while leaving everything forced, unkind and extra on the path.